OXS Thunder Pro Gaming Soundbar review – a nice upgrade over built in speakers, but at what cost

 Final thoughts

-I’d be hard-pressed to recommend someone dropping $600 (price at time of review) for a soundbar regardless of quality unless they’re a real audiophile (and this soundbar is not audiophile grade).
-The OXS Thunder Pro Gaming Soundbar makes for a great desktop speaker solution, and it works great for what I need it to, but there are just too many other excellent options at lower price points (like premium headphones for $200 or less) or other soundbars like the Creative Sound Blaster Katana V2 Gaming soundbar I previously reviewed which is nearly half the price.
+I’d be hard-pressed to recommend someone dropping $600 (price at time of review) for a soundbar regardless of quality unless they’re a real audiophile (and this soundbar is good but not audiophile grade).
+The OXS Thunder Pro Gaming Soundbar makes for a great desktop speaker solution, and it works wonderfully for what I need it to, but there are a lot of other excellent options at lower price points (like premium headphones for $200 or less) or other soundbars like the Creative Sound Blaster Katana V2 Gaming soundbar I previously reviewed which is nearly half the price.

 Where to buy: Amazon or OXS